-Infrastructure projects in Cotabato are gathering steam.
+Cotabato infra projects are gathering steam.
 Over in North Cotabato, several projects were recently turned over.
 Additionally, a major road-widening project was started during the same period in South Cotabato.

-₱30 million worth of infra projects completed in North Cotabato
+₱30 million worth of projects completed in North Cotabato

-In Kadapawan City, North Cotabato, infrastructure projects amounting to ₱30 million were recently completed.
-The provincial government turned over several projects in the municipalities of Carmen and Banisilan.
+In Kidapawan City, projects amounting to ₱30 million were recently completed.
+The provincial government turned over several projects to the municipalities of Carmen and Banisilan.

 Meanwhile, last September 20, around ₱20 million worth of infrastructure projects were turned over to the local government of Banisilan.

-Vice Governor Lala Taliño-Mendoza, the acting governor of Cotabato, led the turn over of several projects.
+Vice Governor Lala Taliño-Mendoza led the turnover of several Cotabato infra projects.
 This included the new municipal gymnasium costing ₱12 million.
 Other projects were Banisilan’s public market worth ₱5 million, and a covered court in Barangay Salama worth ₱2.3 million.

 This was released as part of the provincial government’s banner program, entitled “Serbisyong Totoo Entrepreneurial Program” or STEP.
 This cash assistance would be used to fund at least 195 beneficiaries in the region.

-₱33 million worth of road projects aims to invigorate economy of South Cotabato
+₱33 million worth of Cotabato infra projects aims to invigorate South C. economy

 “DPWH, in partnership with local government units, is committed in contributing to solve traffic congestion in the country as it has long been impeding our growth,” said DPWH Secretary Mark Villar.